gauravjot/graphite-md-server/content/getting_started.md

 #### Aliasing

-The `alias` key is used to rename the folder names in the sidebar.
+The `alias` key is used to change folder and file names in the sidebar.
 The key is the original name and the value is the aliased name.

+If file has `title` property in the front matter, the alias will take precedence over it.